University of Rochester Collections Empower Learning, Discovery, and the Creation of Knowledge.

 River Campus Libraries is appreciative of the generosity of those wishing to donate materials to the collections, however, we have a limited ability to accept unsolicited books or other items due to limited staff resources and space.

 Exceptions may be made if the potential donation strongly supports the current University curriculum and clearly enhances the Libraries' mission.
-In these cases, potential donors should contact the Head of Collection Strategies, Lindsay Cronk for additional information about policies and procedures.
+In these cases, potential donors should contact the Director of Academic Resources Kristin Moo for additional information about policies and procedures.
 If a donor feels that their collection represents rare and/or archival material, they are encouraged to contact our Rare Books, Special Collections, and Preservation Department.

-Please email Lindsay Cronk to schedule a visit -- all on-site visits must be confirmed two weeks in advance.
-Please review the RCL's Guiding Principles for Collection Development and Management.
-An accompanying document focused on licensing terms and requirements will be provided in Fall, 2020.
+Please email Kristin Moo to schedule a visit -- all on-site visits must be confirmed two weeks in advance.
+Please review the RCL's Guiding Principles for Collection Development and Management, Declaration of Vendor Expectations, and Licensing Principles and Requirements.

 |For sale opportunities, price quotes, demos, campus visits, training materials, and other marketing discussions.